iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic treatment for anti-dirt measures on the exterior walls of a nursing home.
+This is a case study of photocatalytic treatment on the exterior walls and glass of a bank branch (anti-soiling measures).

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)